 Sony kicked off the full frame mirrorless revolution with the a7 and has continued innovating, issuing regular updates, adding new lines, and introducing a full frame mirrorless flagship body.
 Sony has earned a devoted base of fans, not just because they were the first to market but because they consistently cram as many exciting features (especially video features) into their cameras as possible.
 On paper, the top three models look almost identical, but there are certain features that make each stand out to certain types of shooters.

 The Sony a9 was designed to be Sony’s flagship, trying to compete with the Canon 1D X Mark II and the Nikon D5.
 Its electronic shutter has an incredibly fast 20 FPS burst mode and up to 1/32,000 second shutter speed, making it a strong contender for high-speed shooting.
 It has a massive autofocus system, covering over 90% of the sensor.
 However, the premium features of the a9 translates to a premium price, setting you back roughly twice as much as the Sony a7 III.
+Note: Since the time of this writing, we received the Sony a9 II, now available to rent for $170 for 3 days.

 The Sony a7R III is designed for photographers who want large prints with tons of details.
 You get a much higher resolution sensor (42MP as opposed to 24MP in both the a9 and a7 III) with no anti-aliasing filter, resulting in giant images with a lot of sharpness and incredible detail.
 It does compromise on both maximum ISO and max FPS, but this is because it’s targeting landscape and portrait photographers (less wildlife and sports like the a9) who are likely shooting under specific lighting conditions.